Maheshinte Prathikaaram: Writing

-The character of Mahesh was based on Kuriyachira Purushan (popularly known as Thampan Purushan), Pushkaran's neighbour in their native Thuravoor, Alappuzha.
+The character of Mahesh was based on Kuriyachira Purushan (popularly known as Thampan Purushan), Syam's neighbour in their native Thuravoor, Alappuzha.
 Purushan was publicly beaten and humiliated when he tried to break up a fight, and vowed to wear his slippers only after he avenged the man who embarrassed him.
 His "enemy" went to Dubai, and he had to wait three years for revenge.
-As a child, Pushkaran heard about the incident from Purushan and discussed it with Pothan as an idea for a screenplay.
-Pushkaran began writing, setting the story in Pothan's native Kottayam; it was later changed to Idukki.
+As a child, Syam heard about the incident from Purushan and discussed it with Pothan as an idea for a screenplay.
+Syam began writing, setting the story in Pothan's native Kottayam; it was later changed to Idukki.
 He studied Idukki's culture and characteristics in his two-month stay during the filming of Idukki Gold, and found it an ideal backdrop.
-Pushkaran added a fictional romance to the story.
+Syam added a fictional romance to the story.
 The film paid tribute to Purushan (who died in December 2015 while the film was in post-production) in a title card.

 Despite Maheshinte Prathikaaram's title, Pothan intended it to be a comedy: "I enjoy humour with a poignant touch.
 This was a narrative that had the potential to be a thriller but we wanted that element of realism to shine through".
-He and Pushkaran worked on the screenplay for nearly three years.
+He and Syam worked on the screenplay for nearly three years.
 With a few assistant directors, they honed it for about three months in Prakash City, a mountain village near Kattappana in Idukki (where the film is set).
 The screenplay was based on their observations of the village near the kavala (junction), which generated a detailed backstory for each of the film's characters.
 Pothan took note of the mannerisms of the shopkeepers in the kavala whom he considered a "witness to many of the incidents that unfold in the village, real and reel".

-According to Pushkaran, he observed the strengths of both Pothan and Faasil and incorporated into the screenplay.
-The screenplay was revised several times between pre-production and filming, with Pushkaran preparing its first draft in mid-2013.
+According to Syam, he observed the strengths of both Pothan and Fahadh and incorporated into the screenplay.
+The screenplay was revised several times between pre-production and filming, with Syam preparing its first draft in mid-2013.
 In the meanwhile, he completed scripts for three other films.
 According to the writer, its creation was unhurried; the film was about village life, with which he was familiar (Thampan Purushan, on whom the story is based, was his father's friend).
-Pushkaran added that the screenplay had "less research but more observation".
+Syam added that the screenplay had "less research but more observation".
 A revised screenplay was prepared after completing the casting, and it underwent several more revisions as filming progressed.
-Pushkaran, Pothan and Khalid discussed the screenplay every night after filming.
-Pushkaran said that there were changes to every scene in the film, based on suggestions by the director and cast.
+Syam, Pothan and Khalid discussed the screenplay every night after filming.
+Syam said that there were changes to every scene in the film, based on suggestions by the director and cast.